 Referee: CRAIG HICKS

-What we do get is Craig Hicks, a man we first encountered in 2013/14 when he officiated our 2-1 win at Salisbury.
+Anyway, this isn’t about my hatred of Forest Green; it is about referee Craig Hicks, a man we first encountered in 2013/14 when he officiated our 2-1 win at Salisbury.
 In 2016/17, he took charge of our 0-0 draw with Aldershot and the 2-1 win at Torquay early in the season, where he awarded us a second-minute penalty.
 He was promoted to the Football League in the summer of 2017 and was in charge as we lost 1-0 to Exeter City.
 He has been good to us since then in terms of results, overseeing our 4-1 win at Crewe in 2017/18 and the 3-0 win at Crawley during our title-winning season.

 There was some controversy in 2019/20 as he failed to award us a ‘stonewall’ penalty in the defeat at Doncaster, with then-manager Danny Cowley feeling we should have had three.
 Likewise, when we lost 1-0 to Shrewsbury in 2020/21, I claimed he should have given us a couple of penalties which he did not.
 He did seem to like to let the game flow, and in some instances, that saw petty fouls get missed or players get let off.
 Is that a good thing?
 I suppose it depends if you’re fouled, fouling, pushing or being pushed.